vlang/v/doc/docs.md

 ```

 It is also possible to use multiline comments with `/* */`
-(they can also be mixed with single line comments).
+(they can be mixed with single line comments).

 ```v
 /*